minahalfatima/Histogram_of_Audio_files_duration/README.md

 # Histogram
-Histogram of duration of multiple audio files.
+Histogram to see the duration of multiple audio files.